Decoupling Capacitor Calculations: What Size Should You Use For Digital ICs?

-Are these capacitors sized properly?
+Are these decoupling capacitors sized properly?

 Today's fast integrated circuits that have multiple outputs and low core voltages (as low as 1.0 V) have much tighter noise constraints than the much slower components of yesteryear.
 Tighter noise constraints means there is a need for more precise decoupling.
-Since this is the case, any designer working with today's reasonably powerful MCUs and many other digital components need to know how to properly size a decoupling capacitor.
+Since this is the case, any designer working with today's reasonably powerful MCUs and many other digital components need to know how to properly size a decoupling cap.
 So what is the best way to do this?
 In general, there are two ways to do this.
 Let's look at both to see how this is done and why the old myth of the three decoupling capacitors is not relevant in modern high-speed digital designs.

 Understanding the Equivalent Capacitor Model